David-SWUSA-RISCOS/YASDOE/README.md

 Now YASDOE is at a point that it works, and has a stable API and ABI, so it is ready to be released.

-The initial version is a cool hybrid of implementation.
-The target being Single Board Computers based on the BCM2835 SoC, the physical CPU is an ARM1176, though the OS runs mostly on a 68030 compatible CPU.
-This is accomplished through the use of a very effecient Emulation layer, that runs under the OS.
-To aid in keeping the speed high, the 68030 style PMMU is emulated by translating the 68K page tables into ARM page tables.
-It is still possible to run ARM native libraries and binaries, though these are not considered native format to the OS.

-As to ease the fact that some of the native HW drivers for YASDOE are still a bit lacking in some areas (the focus was more the OS than the drivers till now), the first release will be designed to run hosted on top of RISC OS.
-This is accomplished by using device drivers that go through RISC OS instead of to bare HW.
-This has been a method of developing the OS, and as such is the best tested and most stable at this time.
-As the HW drivers become more stable they will be released, and eventually a stable enough to be usable version will be able to run without being hosted on another OS.

 FOOTNOTE: I need a spell checker badly.